sayjeyhi/pulse-monitor/README.md

 ### ⚠️ Under active development, may not work correctly

 # Pulse Monitor
-> ⚡️A fast bun based checker/crawler/monitor tool which runs for free on github
+> ⚡️A fast bun-based checker/crawler/monitor tool that runs for free on Github actions

 ![banner.png](assets/banner.png)